MiloBuwalda/uva-prog-c/20 Lectures/020 Week 2/10 Wednesday.md

 [Slides](http://cdn.cs50.net/2011/fall/lectures/2/week2w.pdf)

-## Announcements and Demos (0:00–4:00, 8:00–10:00)

-* Ever wanted to see Star Wars drawn completely in ASCII art?
-Here is your chance.
-ASCII art is simply a form of drawing that uses only the characters from ASCII.

-* To set the stage for our discussion of cryptography, we’ll watch a scene from Spaceballs in which King Roland reveals that the password to the air shield is 12345.

-* Office Hours will be held tonight and tomorrow night in Lowell from 9 p.m. to midnight.
-The houses are working on installing additional access points so that wireless speeds will be improved.

-* If you’re having issues with the Appliance, please reach out to us via help@cs50.net or otherwise.
-We also have a new solution for those of you with older or otherwise resource-limited computers like netbooks that will allow you to connect to our servers.

 ## Cryptography (4:00–8:00)

 * Odds are that some of you out there have a password that’s not too much